GoSolve-io/go-application-guide/README.md

 Later in this guide we'll also explain some problems common to go projects (logging, caching, metrics, terminating goroutines, etc).
 This guide will hopefully be useful for experienced programmers switching from other languages.

 The structure of code presented in this repository is designed to be flexible to use in various project.
 The idea is that you can copy it, replace some application logic, customize adapters (explained later), and then you have new project with familiar structure and (hopefully) good design.

+But there's one caveat: remember that this example application is overengineered.
+It's done on purpose, to show some concepts.
+In real life, similar application you can merge some packages for simplicity.

+TODO: Point here to the chapter about simplification.

 ### Will this example application always work for me?